Labelbox•May 5, 2022

 You can do all of this in Catalog without writing code or creating new ETL pipelines.
 By effortlessly centralizing and streamlining all your essential data workflows, Catalog allows you to increase your iteration velocity.
 Here’s a bit more on how Catalog helps you tackle each of the core challenges listed above:

 While there are a number of world-class platforms for organizing and managing structured data, unstructured data requires a purpose-built tool that can combine different types of data and metadata from multiple sources into a simple, powerful UI.
-With Catalog, you now have a single, centralized location for managing all of your data.
+With Catalog, you now have a single, centralized location for managing all of your data, structured and unstructured.

 Once you connect Labelbox to your AWS, GCP, or Azure accounts you can securely add all of your data to datasets in Labelbox.
 This allows you to view data from across multiple datasets and search for data using attributes like metadata, project, and annotation.
 Labelbox lets you manage and create custom metadata fields in the Schema page and you can now filter for data using metadata fields so that you can visualize your unstructured data in a single place.
 We’ve improved the filter syntax by introducing more powerful AND and OR filter logic operators, allowing you to gather more specific slices of data.